-Hiring a private detective is not a common, everyday occurrence for most people.
+Hiring a private investigator is not a common, everyday occurrence for most people.
 Before rushing to retain an agency, make sure to do your research.
-With thousand upon thousands of investigators, you don’t want to make a decision you will regret.
-Though it may seem like an overwhelming task, the checklist below will help steer you in the right direction.
+With thousands upon thousands of investigators across the country, you don’t want to make a decision you will later regret.
+The checklist below will help steer you in the right direction.
 After all, the last thing anyone wants to do is waste money on an agency that is unfit to solve your case.
 If you are considering hiring a local private investigator, be sure to get the answers to the questions on our NAI Private Investigator Checklist:

 Private investigators who have been in business have a list of references you can call to obtain a reference.
-If an investigation agency has no references to show you or state that because of confidentiality practices they are unable, you should beware that they might not be an established agency, and might not have the experience to properly conduct your investigation.
-Experienced agencies have a list clients you can contact.
+If an investigation agency has no references to show you or states that because of confidentiality practices they are unable to provide them, you should beware that they might not be an established agency, and might not have the experience to properly conduct your investigation.
+Experienced agencies have a list of clients you can contact.

 One of the most important things you will receive from an investigator is your contract.
 You want everything itemized, detailed, and explained to you, so you know exactly what services you are obtaining and paying for.
 Without a detailed contract, an investigator can rip you off, say you did not pay for specific things, or continue to charge you after your work is done.
 Everything should be in writing and all work should be agreed upon before starting your investigation.